 The year my daughter was born, my business just kissed the 7-figure mark.
 What an accomplishment, right?

-I should mention that even though the gross income for the business decreased, my personal income actually increased because I was very purposeful about cutting down overhead, automating systems and making my business as profitable as possible, rather than simply gunning for high revenue.
-Shout out to Mike Michalowicz’s book, Profit First.
+I should mention that even though the gross income for the business decreased, my personal income actually increased because I was very purposeful about cutting down overhead, automating systems and making my business as profitable as possible, rather than simply aiming for high revenue.

 For the first year or so of my daughter’s life, I worked about 18 hours a week, which gave me this precious year to be the kind of mom and spouse that I wanted to be.
 It was wonderful.